-In this comprehensive tutorial we’ll show you how to create a user-friendly call center performance template in Excel.
+This comprehensive tutorial will show you how to create an Excel call center performance template.

-Build a one-page call center template for tracking the actual status of key performance indicators and design a user friendly contextual help system using a VBA macro.
-Before we start, we’ll introduce you the most used indicators in our example.
+We love dashboards, so our main goal is to demonstrate how to build a call center template from the ground up.
+We will build a one-page call center template for tracking the actual status of KPIs and design a user-friendly contextual help for better UX using a VBA macro.
+Before we start, we’ll introduce the most used indicators in our example.
 Using these metrics, we can track and trace the overall service performance.

-- Time to answer: this performance dimension usually expressed in second this is the time from when a call is started until it is responded by a customer service agent.
+- Time to answer: this performance dimension is usually expressed in seconds.
+This is the time from when a call is started until a customer service agent responds.

-- Abandon Rate of incoming calls: we measure this key performance indicator as a % of the number of callers who are cut off, before they touch an agent who answers their call.
+- Abandon rate of incoming calls: we measure this key performance indicator as a % of the number of callers cut off before they touch an agent who answers their call.

 - FCR: Use this formula to calculate First Call Resolution = [issue solved by first call] / [total issues]

 We’ll put the weekly results by agents (Time to answer, Abandon rate, FCR) into the top left area.
-Bottom-left section contain the KPI setup.
+The bottom-left section contains the KPI setup.

-Part 3 will show the selected period (average of the branch) from the actual week to actual week + 3 months.
-Finally, the individual variance will be displayed on the bottom-right section.
+Part 3 will show the selected period (branch average) from the actual week to the actual week + 3 months.
+Finally, the individual variance will be displayed in the bottom-right section.

-1. We are divided this model into three separate worksheets for the template, the main sheet, the input section and the calculation area.
+1. We divided this model into three separate worksheets for the template, the main sheet, the input section, and the calculation area.
 It is one of the easiest ways to build a clear and structured model.

-The implementation of the unprocessed data and calculated value is very easy: The main worksheet with the all figures is linked directly to the data table.
+Implementing the unprocessed data and the calculated value is straightforward: The main worksheet with all the figures is linked directly to the data table.

-2. In this example we’ll use weekly basis.
+2. In this example, we’ll use a weekly basis.
 Let us see the data worksheet.
-With fixed duration the calculated KPI is based on a single duration.
-You must specify the start and end dates – for example from 1 January 2017. to 31 January.
+With a fixed duration, the calculated KPI is based on a single duration.
+You must specify the start and end dates – for example, from 1 January 2017. to 31 January.

-If you specify only a start date the performance indicator will be calculated from the specified date to the current date.
-If you specify only the end date the KPI will be calculated from the introduction of the process to the specified end date.
+If you specify only a start date, the performance indicator will be calculated from the selected date to the current date.
+If you specify only the end date, we will calculate the KPI using the method mentioned earlier to the specified end date.

-3. On the calculation sheet we’re going to use VLOOKUP formula to find values from data sheet by values based on selected week.
+On the calculation sheet, we’re going to use the VLOOKUP formula to find values from the data sheet by values based on the selected week.

-4. Check the bottom-left corner!
+Check the bottom-left corner!
 Let us see the metrics.
-Creating targets that help you determine progress toward your goals.
+You are creating targets that help you determine progress toward your goals.
 Each cell is linked separately to the calculation sheet.

-5. Okay, let us see how we build the top right section of template!
+Okay, let us see how we build the top right section of the template!
 This part is a weekly performance scorecard.
 We get the values from the linked worksheet ‘calc’.

-With conditional formatting, we can visually determine when something is breaking a business rule.
-We’ll use shapes to highlight the variances.
+We can visually determine when something breaks a business rule using conditional formatting and icon sets.
+Next, we’ll use shapes to highlight the variances.

 Execute the following steps:

-• Jump to Home tab and in the Styles group, choose Conditional Formatting.
+- Jump to the Home tab, and in the Styles group, choose Conditional Formatting.

-8. A brand new and useful feature available in Office 2016 are Icons.
-To insert a new icon to improve template’s visual quality find Excel Icons in the Insert tab of the ribbon in the Illustrations group.
+A brand new and useful feature available in Office 2016 is Icons.
+To insert a new icon to improve the template’s visual quality, find Excel Icons in the Insert tab of the ribbon in the Illustrations group.
 This feature is available in subscription versions of Office 365.

-9. Choose your favorite picture and put it into the sheet.
-There’s a gallery of icons available and they’re grouped into categories to make them easily searchable.
+Choose your favorite picture and put it on the sheet.
+A gallery of icons is available, and they’re grouped into categories to make them easily searchable.

-10. To display the results week by week we’ll use spin button form control.
-Go to Developer tab and click Insert.
-Click to spin button form control icon.
+We’ll use the spin button form control to display the results weekly.
+Go to the Developer tab and click Insert.
+Then, click the spin button form the control icon.

-11. Right click on the Spin Button.
+Right-click on the Spin Button.
 The format control pop-up box will appear.
-Click on ‘Format Control’ tab.
+Next, click on the ‘Format Control’ tab.

-12. On the cell link box link the cell which contain the actual week’s value.
-In this example select cell $C$4 on the data sheet.
+On the Cell link box, link the cell that contains the actual week’s value.
+In this example, select cell $C$4 on the data sheet.
 Now validate it using the arrow button.

 Click OK to insert a combination chart.

-Optional steps to visualize the variance (+/-) by agents on the selected (actual) week.
+Optional steps to visualize agents’ variance (+/-) on the selected (actual) week.
 Go to the bottom right corner.